 Two days later I received from him via Xing an invitation to an event organized by Scholz and Friends on the subject of employer branding, which of course I also visited.
 Personnel from the larger companies in Düsseldorf and the surrounding area and I in between were invited.
 I got to know many interesting people that evening, with whom I networked via Xing.

 I got in touch with groups on employer branding, Recruiting in Web 2.0, etc. I learned what RSS feeds and alerts are, watched YouTube videos from HR conferences and began to read the blogs of HR managers and HR consultants such as Gero Hesse, Lutz Altmann, Manuel Koelman, etc. and network with them via Xing .

 At that time (early to mid-2010), I worked freelance as a lecturer and helped unemployed people, among other things, to exploit the opportunities of the Internet in finding work.
 The various HR and employer branding blogs and my Xing experiences were of course a great help to me.

 First of all, have a chat ...

-In July 2010 I received a contact request from a Mr. Lars Hahn about Xing.
-He would have read my introductory email in the Xing Group Ruhrstadt network and remembered me.
-I would have been to him for a consultation for further education and he would find it exciting to network with me.
+In July 2010 I suddenly received a contact request from a Mr. Lars Hahn via Xing.
+He would have my introductory email in the Xing group Ruhrstadt Network read and remembered me.
+I would have been with him for a consultation for further training and he would find it exciting to network with me.